Aquaticka/Timeless/README.md

 # Timeless
 Timeless is a gameplay mod for Balatro which contains 7 new seals, a new set of 12 Mystic Cards, corresponding Boosters, and 2 new Editions!
-Timeless aims to add expanded content which enhances build variety, and fit within the power level and style of vanilla Balatro.
+Timeless aims to extend core content, adjust late-game build incentives, and match the visual and gameplay design of Balatro.

 Table of Contents: